compTAG/student-resources/reports/nsf-prereport.md

 * Funding support (list all, including GTAships and travel support):
 * International Travel?
 TODO (if yes, which countries and how long (number of days) in each country?)

-## Research Activiites / Results

-Try to break up what you've worked on over this reporting period into a list of specific projects.
-For each project, copy/paste the bulleted list below.

-+ Project: TODO
-* Accomplishments: TODO: describe the accomplishments that you have made during this reporting period.
-* Next steps: TODO: describe the next steps (if any)
-* Impact: TODO: describe the impact of this project
-* Your Role: TODO
-+ Collaborators: TODO: list collaborators on this research:

-Copy/paste the formatting to add more if needed!

-## Training and Professional Development

-For each conference or workshop you attended during this reporting period, please provide the following information:

-* Event: TODO
-* Dates: TODO
-* Location: TODO
-* Presented?
-Yes/No
-* Take Home: TODO, describe how attending this event helped your research on this project and/or was aided your professional development.

-Copy/paste the formatting to add more if needed!

-+ TODO: list any other training opportunites / professional development activities that you have participated in during the reporting period, whether formal or informal.  (e.g., helping with train more junior students, writing referee reports, etc.)

 ## Research Presentations (internal and external)

 * Title: TODO